-Routine exams are essential to helping your pet maintain good long-term physical health.
+Routine pet exams are essential to helping your pet maintain good long-term physical health.

-When you bring your dog or cat in for their routine checkup, we're often able to prevent health issues from developing in your pet, or catch them early, when they are most treatable.
+When you bring your dog or cat in for their routine pet checkup, we're often able to prevent health issues from developing in your animal, or catch them early, when they are most treatable.

 What to Expect During Your Pet's Physical

 Your vet in San Diego will give your dog or cat a thorough physical pet checkup to capture a complete picture of his or her overall physical health.
 Routine exams at our animal clinic include these elements: